ARTVAULTMARY/Art_Vault/art_vault/artvault/src/app/README.md

 -   Route folders should always contain a page.js file to satisfy Next.js 13 routing convention.
 -   Route folders can be given their own child folder for breaking up page sections when necessary.
--   App Features should be put in the Features folder, named using PascalCase.
+-   App features should be put in the features folder, named using PascalCase.
--   App Features should be broken up into multiple components when possible and given their own folder, named intuitively when doing so.
+-   App features should be broken up into multiple components when possible and given their own folder, named intuitively when doing so.
 -   Any files or folders related to redux or the redux store should be camelCased.
 -   Use best discretion when naming folders and breaking up features.
 -   Always format with prettier before issuing a PR.